The Christchurch City Council is a member of the Canterbury Civil Defence Emergency Management (CDEM) Group.

 A state of emergency may be declared in large-scale events where a relevant agency is unable to cope and when powers of the CDEM Act (2002)(external link) are needed.

-A Sector Post is a centre for the coordination of community emergency response.
-It is opened and managed by local Civil Defence Emergency Management Volunteers.
+A Civil Defence Centre (previously known as a Welfare Centre) is a centre for the coordination of community emergency response.
+It is opened and managed by local Civil Defence Emergency Management volunteers.

-Volunteers at a Sector Post collect information about the impact of an emergency in a particular area and report this information to the Emergency Operations Centre.
+Volunteers at a Civil Defence Centre collect information about the impact of an emergency in a particular area and report this information to the Emergency Operations Centre.
+You can go to the Civil Defence Centre if you need to leave your home, require any assistance or would like to get information about the event.